 In March 2020, COVID-19 disease was declared a pandemic by the World Health Organization.
-The COVID-19 pandemic is disrupting supply chains and affecting production and sales across a range of industries.
-Currently, the Company has not suffered significant adverse consequences as a result of the COVID-19 pandemic.
-The extent of the impact of COVID-19 on the Company's future operational and financial performance will depend on certain developments, including the duration and spread of the pandemic, including its variants, impact on employees and vendors all of which are uncertain and cannot be predicted.
-At this point, the extent to which COVID-19 may impact the Company's future financial condition or results of operations is uncertain.
+Currently, the Company has not suffered significant adverse consequences as a result of the COVID-19 pandemic, however, the extent to which COVID-19 may impact the Company's future financial condition or results of operations is uncertain.